Social Studies

 American History

-- Knowledge of a basic narrative of American history; political, economic, social, and cultural, including knowledge of unity and diversity in American society.
+- Develop a basic narrative of American history; political, economic, social, and cultural, including knowledge of unity and diversity in American society.

-- Knowledge of common institutions in American society and how they have affected different groups.
+- Identify the common institutions in American society and how they have affected different groups.

-- Understanding of America’s evolving relationship with the rest of the world.
+- Understand America’s evolving relationship with the rest of the world.

-- Knowledge of the major events, ideas, trends, and problems in American history to 1945.
+- Identify major events, ideas, trends, and problems in American history.

-- An ability to explain how the past has shaped the present.
+- Explain how the past has shaped the present.

-- An ability to think critically by analyzing and evaluating historical events and ideas in American history.
+- Critically by analyzing and evaluating historical events and ideas in American history.

-- Ability to question and rethink his/her preconceived notions regarding American history.
+- Question and rethink his/her preconceived notions regarding American history.

 Government and Civics

-- Identify God’s defined purpose for civil government and the separate roles given to the Church and State.
+- Examine God’s defined purpose for civil government and the separate roles given to the Church and State.

-- Examine the United States Constitution, Bill of Rights, and other significant historical documents that have contributed to our government.
+- Analyze the United States Constitution, Bill of Rights, and other significant historical documents that have contributed to our government.

 - Analyze the political principles that are foundational to the Constitution.